ES-1085/f2024-ds1-project-postparty-experience/memo/memo.md

        subtitle = "In the US Between 2013-2023 by Survey Respondents", x = "Support Type",
        y = "Number of Survey Respondents",
+       caption = "The highlighted care types have been defined as care that increases the birthing parent and baby’s physical and emotional wellbeing beyond baseline services."
        )
 ```